 - STEP 4 Check that the buzzer sounds and all LEDs on the Operator Display panel flash for approx 4 seconds (except Mains On). - STEP 5 Check that the green "MAINS ON" LED indicator is on.
-The Controller performs tests on its memory, electronics, and the LCD. - STEP 6 If doing an E2INIT, remove minijump SW1 and press "ACK" to complete the sequence. - STEP 7 Check that the LCD has good visibility. - STEP 8 Install and connect the batteries.
+The Controller performs tests on its memory, electronics, and the LCD. - STEP 6 If doing a database re-initialize, remove minijump SW1 and press "ACK" to complete the sequence. - STEP 7 Check that the LCD has good visibility.

-Take care not to short the battery leads or connect in reverse polarity. - STEP 9 If required, complete programming as per the RDU Programming and Installation Manual and then fit Lk7 on the Controller to the DATABASE PROTECT position.
+STEP 8 Install and connect the batteries.
+Take care not to short the battery leads or connect in reverse polarity.

+- STEP 9 If required, complete programming as per the RDU Programming and Installation Manual and then fit Lk7 on the Controller to the DATABASE PROTECT position.
 Use the Recall CRC command from the Recall menu (refer section 6.8) and record the database CRC and last changed time/date in the logbook. - STEP 10 Perform a Battery Test.
-If this fails check the battery connections, leave for 24 hours and then retest. - Perform a Bells and System Test at the RDU, then a system test at the FIP (de-isolate all zones first). - STEP 12 Check that zone status conditions at the FIP are received and annunciated correctly at the RDU and that commands issued at the RDU (non-mimic mode) act correctly to acknowledge, reset and isolate zones.
+If this fails, check the battery connections, leave for 24 hours and then retest. - STEP 11 Perform a System Test at the RDU and an operate test on all ancillary relays. - STEP 12 Check that zone status conditions at the FIP are received and annunciated correctly at the RDU and that commands issued at the RDU (non-mimic mode) act correctly to acknowledge, reset and isolate zones.
 A full commissioning test should be carried out as per AS1670.1 or NZS4512.

-10.3 PLACING INTO OPERATION: SLIMLINE RDU
+10.3 PLACING INTO OPERATION: SLIMLINE